-At first glance, my paintings read as purely abstract gestural works but beneath their surface lies a deeply personal and autobiographical narrative.
-An early life shaped by uprooting and exile was followed by gaining insightful experiences rebuilding a multi-facetted life between the US and Europe.
-Some of the key themes underpinning my body of work are questioning first appearances, revealing unseen layers and looking out for a multiplicity of perspectives.
+While my paintings may initially appear as purely abstract gestural works, beneath their surface lies a deeply personal and autobiographical narrative.
+An early childhood marked by uprooting and exile and rebuilt over time living across continents has been further shaped by a lifetime observing patterns of human behaviour.
+These experiences inform the central themes of my work: questioning first impressions, uncovering unseen layers and embracing a multiplicity of perspectives.

-My process is essentially based on movement and perspective.
+My process is essentially based on movement and shifting perspective.
 I lay my canvas flat on the floor, circle around it and paint from multiple angles.
-This choreography allows me to enter a state of deep awareness.
-It sharpens my sensitivity to what lies beyond the traditional framed view and allows me to create a work with subtle layers that reveal themselves through texture and transparency.
-The works are deliberately understated, and often in muted tones, requiring close attention to reveal their complex layering.
+This spatial engagement becomes a kind of choreography, guiding me into a heightened state of awareness.
+It sharpens my sensitivity to what lies beyond the conventional framed view allowing the work to evolve through subtle layers of texture and transparency.
+The resulting pieces are intentionally restrained, often rendered in muted tones, inviting close and sustained attention to fully uncover and reveal their complexity.

 Whether through my paintings or more recent explorations in photography, my work aims to foster a deeper engagement with the deceptively simple yet indispensable act of looking.
-I aspire to encourage viewers to observe more actively, question what lies beneath and become more mindful.
+I aspire to encourage viewers to look more actively, to question what lies beneath complex layered surfaces, and to engage in a more mindful and empathetic way.

 Artist Azadeh Ghotbi at Marie Jose Gallery